Updated: Jun 9

 And so, with our favorite restaurants new found flurry of guests, we've decided to step in and review several upscale restaurants around the area.
 Our first stop is Coalition, located in Excelsior and 50th and France.

 "Coalition Restaurant combines an inspired menu with a casually sophisticated setting in a historic downtown Excelsior main street building.
-Coalition is the creation of Chef Eli Wollenzien and reflects his passion for cooking with a diverse and inspired menu." -Coalition Website
+Coalition is the creation of Chef Eli Wollenzien and reflects his passion for cooking with a diverse and inspired menu." -Coalition Website.

-"The menu takes its inspiration from classic American dishes like beef, lamb, pork and walleye, creatively prepared, vibrantly presented, and influenced by cuisines around the world reflecting the global, sophisticated, expanded palates of today." -Coalition Website
+"The menu takes its inspiration from classic American dishes like beef, lamb, pork and walleye, creatively prepared, vibrantly presented, and influenced by cuisines around the world reflecting the global, sophisticated, expanded palates of today." -Coalition Website.

 Once seated, the service was dismal at best.
-After some time, we were greeted by what seemed to be the server and never asked how our food tasted.
+After some time, we were greeted by what seemed to be the server, who never asked how our food tasted.
 Our server indeed only took our drink and dinner order and was nowhere to be seen.
 Another server or worker gave us our bill and wished us goodnight.
 Typically I would credit this to restaurants closing or during a shift change.
 But this was a 7:00 dinner reservation… service should be at its prime.

 I'm sure many of you have had wonderful experiences here, but I'm disappointed with my time spent here.
 The restaurant has potential but needs to iron out some of the wrinkles in the system.

 So would I return?
 Sure, I'll give them another chance.
 But I'll be critiquing every dish and service interaction.
 From my time in restaurants, I can be picky because I want restaurants to succeed and I know their capabilities.